iguanajuice/mpv-easy-config/README.md

-This is a simple premade config for mpv that includes much needed out-of-the-box configuration, such as:
+This is a simple pre-made config for mpv that includes much needed out-of-the-box configuration, such as:

 * Use hardware acceleration when available
 * Left-click on video to pause